IHE/ITI.MHD/input/pagecontent/testplan.md

 ======
 ======
 Lynn proposes removing the following content for the initial publication.
-If we want to publish test scenarios or testable assertions, then we should do a respectable job, and ensure there is time to complete this content after TI text is confirmed, or have a 2-step publication process for TI - one w/ a rough test plan, and one with a thorough test plan
+If we want to publish test scenarios or testable assertions, then I would like to take more time to complete this.
+Future publication plans should ensure there is time to complete this content after TI text is confirmed, or have a 2-step publication process for TI - one w/ a rough test plan, and one with a thorough test plan

 ======
 ======